tommyip/Newton/README.md

 3. Commit your changes: `git commit -am 'New features'`
 4. Push to branch: `git push origin new-features`
 5. Submit a pull request

+## Notes

+1. Testing are done by Pytest and doctest.
+Just run `py.test` at the top directory to execute all test.